Below, we briefly discuss whether nuclear energy might be sustainable.

 Air Pollution From Nuclear Energy

-Similar to greenhouse gas emissions, there might be little to no air pollutants released from nuclear reactors.
+Similar to greenhouse gas emissions, there might be little to no air pollutants released from nuclear reactors during the energy generation stage.

 How Much Water Nuclear Energy Uses